hevalhazalkurt/PinPy/README.md

 #### Get the pin name

-Pinterest does not actually need the names of the pins.
-I don't even recommend using a Pin name when pinning because Pinterest doesn't receive the meta tags when you enter the name.
-However, you need a name to keep track of the program's flow and define the Pinterest boards.
+You need a pin name to keep track of the program's flow and define the Pinterest boards.

 For example, you downloaded the images from the internet and the names like this : `black_and_white_ui_ux_design-r38548522b52d4124bd270cf8060f89b3_jz0n5.jpg`.
 As we have seen, the name of the image here is actually `black and white ui ux design`.
 So we can do the following to get this result.